containers/dnsname/README_PODMAN.md

 ## Enabling name resolution on the default Podman network
 After making sure the *dnsplugin* is functioning properly, you can add name resolution to your default Podman network.
-This can be done two different ways:

-1. Add the *dnsname* plugin as described in above to your default Podman network.
+To do so add the *dnsname* plugin as described in above to your default Podman network.
 This default network is usually `/etc/cni/net.d/87-podman-bridge.conflist`.